 If making a one-off contribution to a LISA is out of reach, then you could consider making monthly contributions.
 Those looking to reach the maximum LISA allowance of £4,000 are looking at around £333 every month.
 If you’re buying with a partner, sibling or friend you can split your contributions 50/50 and still keep your individual LISA benefits.

-Already a Lifetime ISA customer?
+Already a Nutmeg Lifetime ISA customer?
 Set up a monthly direct debit today to get you closer to owning your first home or to achieving the retirement you want.

-Knowing which county you’re targeting is one thing, but what of individual cities?
+Knowing which county you’re targeting is one thing, but what about individual cities?
 If we take a closer look, we see there is anything up to a eight-year deposit gap between cities in England.

 If, for example, you have your sights set on London, Guildford or Oxford, you could expect to wait over 10 years to get a foot on the ladder.
 Of course, other areas of the country are substantially cheaper; if you’re looking to buy in Stoke-on-Trent, Kingston upon Hull, Blackpool and County Durham, it could take less than three years to build a 10% deposit.

-It’s worth remembering, that if you plan to use your LISA allowance to buy a house, the value of the property can’t exceed £450,000.
+It’s worth remembering, that if you plan to use your LISA allowance to buy a house, .
 This applies regardless of where it is in the country, including London.
 And if you decide to take the money out of your LISA and it’s not for the purchase of your first home, for retirement or if you are terminally ill, there’s a hefty price to pay.
-You’ll have to pay a 25% government withdrawal charge (the withdrawal penalty will be temporarily reduced from 25% to 20% from 6 March 2020 till 5 April 2021 due to coronavirus) meaning you’ll get back less than you’ve put in.
+You’ll have to pay a 25% government withdrawal charge meaning you’ll get back less than you’ve put in.